Leaf: Morphology changes within a single plant

 Characteristic in which a plant has marked changes in leaf size, shape, and growth habit between juvenile and adult stages.

 Anatomy

 Medium-scale features

 Leaves are normally extensively vascularized and typically have networks of vascular bundles containing xylem, which supplies water for photosynthesis, and phloem, which transports the sugars produced by photosynthesis.
-Many leaves are covered in trichomes (small hairs) which have diverse structures and functions.
+Many leaves are covered in trichomes (small hairs) having diverse structures and functions.